 Strawberries can be frozen whole, sliced or crushed, and with or without sugar.

-To freeze whole berries without sugar, simply place in freezer containers or bags.
-Try to remove as much air as possible by completely filling containers or pressing extra air out of bags before sealing.
+For whole, unsweetened berries, first freeze in a single layer on a baking sheet.
+Doing so will keep them from getting stuck together later on.
+Once they’re solid, place in freezer containers or bags.
+Try to remove as much air as possible by completely filling containers or pressing extra air out of bags before sealing to avoid freezer burn.

-To freeze sweetened strawberries, halve or slice strawberries into a bowl.
+For sweetened strawberries, halve or slice strawberries into a bowl.
 For each quart of berries, add 1/2 cup sugar and gently stir until sugar is dissolved.
 Lightly crush berries if desired.
 Spoon into a freezer container, seal tightly and freeze.